 Some readers might find the inclusion of It’s Tough to be a Bug to be a bit of a head scratcher, but the show is well-worth seeing.
 Critic will be quick to tell you that the show is scary- and they’re right.
 It’s not quite the same cutesy sing-song atmosphere of most other shows, which is what makes it unique and interesting.

 You are invited to a show by Flik and his It’s Tough to be a Bug friends for the chance to appreciate the unique talents of different species of insects.
 It’s a 3D show that features all sorts of effects to keep you entertained.
 The Flik and Hopper animatronics around the screen are very impressive, and there are other certain surprises during the show that will definitely grab your attention.
-Overall, it’s an interesting show that is worth seeing.
-If you’re using an ECV Disney scooter rental be sure to ask for assistance from a Disney cast member they will show you where to park.
+Overall, it’s an interesting show that is worth seeing, especially if you’re seeking the best animatronics in Disney World.

 One final bonus in favor of the show is its location inside/under the Tree of Life.
 The queue winds around the tree and gives guests a chance to get up close and personal with the thousands of intricate hand-carved animals in the trunk of the tree.
 These carvings are true works of art and should be appreciated as such.
 Be sure to take a second to read the plaque from Jane Goodall as well!